timbitzen/100-days-of-code/log.md

 ### Day 3: April 21, 2017

-**Today's Progress**: Did #lorem ipsum steps/lessons today through #lorem ipsum.
-About halfway through HTML5 and CSS section.
+**Today's Progress**: Did #15 steps/lessons today through #52.
+Only have **12** steps left!

-**Time Spent**:  Started at 4:50 pm, 4/21/17.
-Total time actually spent coding: ~1.25 h
+**Time Spent**:  Started at 5:02 pm, 4/21/17.
+Reviewed until 5:19 pm.
+Started Step #37 at 5:20 pm.
+Finished Step #52 at 7:37 pm.
+Stopped for 15 min for dog, but otherwise uninterrupted.
+Total time actually spent coding according to RescueTime was: 1 h 23 min.
+Another 53 min was using Notes.
+30 min of that was reviewing.
+So ~1 h 46 min spent on today's work.

 **Thoughts:**  Missed yesterday.
 Went out to an awesome tech event (UnrealEngine Devs and RTP VR) and was too tired when I got home.
 I've created a recurring Coding Project in my TMS that is starred so I will do it earlier.